Brad vs Satchel

 Brad vs Satchel is a compilation album of unreleased and incomplete tracks by the American rock bands Brad and Satchel.
 It was released on July 26, 2005 through The Establishment Store.

 Overview

 Brad and Satchel share three of the same band members.
 Satchel has been folded into Brad, and other than on special occasions, does not perform or record as Satchel any longer.
 The tracks performed by Brad on this release were recorded during the recording sessions for the band's third studio album, Welcome to Discovery Park.
 Greg Prato of Allmusic said, "For hardcore fans, Brad vs Satchel will be of interest.
 But if you're a casual fan, you'd probably be better off sticking with the studio albums by each group."

 Track listing

-All songs written by Mike Berg, Stone Gossard, Regan Hagar, and Shawn Smith, except where noted:
+All songs written by Stone Gossard, Regan Hagar, Shawn Smith and Mike Berg, except where noted: